brucehq/bruce-docs/content/operators/loops.md

 * `loopScript`: The script to run multiple times.
 * `count`: The number of times to run the script.
 * `var`: The variable to set and update.
-* `osLimits`: A list of operating systems that the operator should run on.
 * `onlyIf`: This sub command will run and if an output is received it will return true and thus allow execution
 * `notIf`: This sub command will run and if an output is received it will return false and thus prevent execution